How much does a Switchblade® cost?

 Is the Switchblade street legal?

 Absolutely.
-Because it is a 3-wheel vehicle, it will be licensed as a motorcycle or autocycle in most US states.
+Because it is a 3-wheel vehicle, it will be licensed and registered as a motorcycle or autocycle in most US states.
 Regulations vary from country to country, so it is wise to check your country’s regulations before purchasing.
 Samson is researching the regulations for many countries and will post this information on our website in the future.

 Can I drive this on the highway?